MattR-1/STM32WLE5_Rx_Example/README.md

 Apart from the example code by STM (STMicroelectronics/STM32CubeWL/Projects/NUCLEO-WL55JC/Examples/SUBGHZ/SUBGHZ_Tx_Mode) I used documents RM0461 (Reference manual for STM32WLEx) and UM2642 (Description of STM32WL HAL and low-layer drivers).

-The code is structured after chapter 4.9.1 from RM0461 and is configured to use a frequency allowed in Europ an otherwise default, easy to use or parameters that increase stability.
+The code is structured after chapter 4.9.1 from RM0461 and is configured to use a frequency allowed in Europe an otherwise default, easy to use or parameters that increase stability.
 Details are explained in the chapters describing the code that defines them.

+There is another reference manual: RM0453, which seems to have the same content as RM0461 when it comes to the SUB-GHZ-radio chapter.